juristr/fabiangosebrink.github.io/_posts/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 ### The default tasks

 Often I see that the default task is executing logic.
 It does something.
-And when the default task is doing something it&#8217;s most likely something like a main task.
+And when the default task is doing something it's most likely something like a main task.
 Like "build-all" or something?

 Let's picture the situation you cloned a repository and you just want to get started.
 Thats all you want to do.
 First step: "Let me see what you have got for me".